 The cliffs and rock ledges serve as nesting areas for a wide variety of species.
 We saw Peruvian boobies, Inca terns, cormorants, and pelicans.
 Our guide pointed out how the birds build their homes and care for their chicks.

 Guano, or bird droppings, covers many of the island’s surfaces.
-It might not sound glamorous, but guano is actually an important natural fertilizer!
-In the past, it was harvested and exported around the world.
+It might not sound glamorous, but guano is actually an important natural fertilizer.
+In the past, it was harvested and exported worldwide.
 Today, guano harvesting is strictly regulated to protect the environment and the animals that live here.

 Humboldt Penguins